 Sadly when we first saw Ashita, her sight had degenerated to the point of blurry shapes.
 This is how, with treatment, it will remain for the rest of her life.
-Now unable to work, Ashita waits for her diabetes eye disease checkup in Fiji.
+Now unable to work,

 Ashita lives at home with her Mum, who also has diabetes.
 Looking after Ashita prevents her from working too, which makes it especially difficult for the family to afford the \$20 bus journey each way for Ashita to get to her treatments